D3SXX/STM32-Battery-Management/README.md

 - Voltage / Battery
 - PSU
 - IoTTicket
+- Modbus
+- - > _Should_ be easy to implement since we have done something very similar in the past
 - Figure out the MOSFETs
-  - > _Should_ be easy to implement since we have done something very similar in the past
-- Modbus

 ## To keep in mind for the future :